toydotgame/toydotgame.net/v6-dev/formatting.md

 but Jekyll _should_ fix it to be within a paragraph!</small>

 There's a reference here![^1] Hopefully there's a reference list at the bottom to explain it!
-References can also have any name.[^any-name]
+References can also have any name.[^any-name] ← That one is called `any-name`, but you might have noticed in the display it's just automatically numbered for us!
+Awesome!

 [^1]: Definition for ref #1.
 I'm actually defined up where the in-line citation is, but I ended up here at the bottom of the page!
 An important thing to note is that literal newlines WILL break me (and thus you can't maintain the 80 cols manual wrapping in the markup alas)

+[^any-name]: `any-name`

 [Link to Google.com](https://google.com/)
 [Link to a destination you hopefully can't visit](https://)